SlowsieNT/ennote/README.md

 (RAM usage is around 8MB)<br>

 ## Why reinvent the 'wheel?'
-It was made to be unrestricted in all possible ways, especially in terms of copyright.<br>
-Meaning I do not reserve any rights to source code, do as you will with it.<br>
+The objective was to make it uncopyrighted; meaning I do not claim any rights to the source code.<br>

 ## Tips
 You can rename note by `Ctrl+R` or by double clicking title of the note.<br>